mea-ola/assets/README.md

 params if you wanna do it manually (like a loser)
+NOTE UPDATE: all of these now just take a float, 0 being false, 1 being true if it's a boolean
 ```

 eyes<bool> True for normal eyes (black pupils), False for nocturnal eyes (white pupils on black),